-Nash already had some novel features, including the sophisticated, thermostatically controlled “Weather Eye” heater that debuted for 1938.
-By 1941, engineering VP Nils Erik Wahlberg would inaugurate even more daring concepts, including America’s first true unibody sedan, the fuel-efficient Nash 600.
-Thanks to its unitary construction, the 600 was both roomier and 500 pounds lighter than its competitors and it was capable of at least 25% better gas mileage.
+Nash already had some novel features, including the sophisticated thermostatically controlled “Weather Eye” heater that debuted for 1938.
+By 1941, engineering VP Nils Erik Wahlberg would inaugurate even more daring concepts, including America’s first true unit-bodied sedan, the fuel-efficient Nash 600.
+Thanks to its unitary construction, the 600 was both roomier and 500 pounds (227 kg) lighter than its competitors and capable of at least 25% better gas mileage.
 The 600 was followed after the war by the radically streamlined Nash Airflyte models of 1949–51, with their unmistakable “bathtub” aerodynamic styling.

 NASHES SMALL AND LARGE

 In 1942, Nash’s chief engineer, Meade Moore, proposed an even more radical move: a compact car.
 Moore had observed that most cars were used for relatively short trips and concluded that the average American automobile was ridiculously large for such duties.
 He saw a niche for a small, fuel-efficient commuter car.

 Mason was not opposed to the idea of smaller cars, but he was less sanguine about Nash’s future as a small, independent company.
 Although sales in the postwar years were strong, he knew that Nash had neither the revenue nor the capital to compete effectively with GM, Ford, and Chrysler.
 In 1946, he approached the Hudson Motor Company and Packard to propose that the three companies merge into a single American Motors Corporation.
 At the time, both Hudson and Packard were enjoying good business and neither was interested.